Grassroots Systems: Concept, Examples, Implementation and Applications: Grassroots Protocols

-\begin{definition}[Local States, $\prec$, Initial State] A \temph{local states function} $S$ maps every set of agents $P \subseteq \Pi$ to a set of \temph{local states} $S(P)$.
-A local states function $S$ has an associated partial order $\prec_{S}$ over its range that is unbounded over $S(P)$ for every $\emptyset \subset P \subseteq \Pi$ and has a minimal element $s0$, referred to as the \temph{initial local state} of $S$. \end{definition} Intuitively, think of $S(P)$ as the set of all possible sequences of messages among members of $P$, or the set of all possible blockchains created and signed by members of $P$, with $\prec_S$ being the prefix relation; or the set of all possible sets of posts/tweets and threads of responses to them by members of $P$, with $\prec_S$ being the subset relation.
+Note that a member of $S(P)$ is a possible local state of an agent in $P$.
+Intuitively, think of $S(P)$ as the set of all possible sequences of messages among members of $P$, or the set of all possible blockchains created and signed by members of $P$, both with $\prec_S$ being the prefix relation and $s0$ being the empty sequence; or the set of all possible sets of posts/tweets and threads of responses to them by members of $P$, with $\prec_S$ being the subset relation, and $s0$ being the empty set.